Finding life insurance after age 75 can feel impossible. You may even wonder if you should buy it. Do seniors really need life insurance?

 The Type of Policy

 The type of policy you get determines the premiums.
-Permanent life insurance has higher premiums than term life insurance because it lasts for your lifetime.
+Permanent life insurance has higher premiums than term life insurance because it lasts your lifetime.
 Term life insurance expires after a specific term.

 It also depends on if you take a guaranteed life insurance policy (no medical questions) or a simplified life insurance policy (you answer a handful of medical questions).
 The more information you give an insurance company, the less your policy may cost (if you qualify).